Ask a Librarian 24/7

 What is Complementary and Alternative Medicine?

-The National Center for Complementary and Alternative Medicine (NCCAM) defines CAM as health care systems, practices, and products that are not generally considered part of conventional medicine.
+The National Center for Complementary and Integrative Health (NCCIH) defines CAM as health care systems, practices, and products that are not generally considered part of conventional medicine.

 - Conventional medicine (also called Western medicine) is medicine as practiced by holders of M.D. (medical doctor) and D.O. (doctor of osteopathic medicine) degrees.

 - "Complementary medicine" refers to use of CAM together with conventional medicine, e.g. acupuncture to lessen pain.